shadpre/3rd_semester_exercises/week35_make_a_backend_for_this_frontend/sys_1/README.md

     - Postman Collections (Importing/Exporting from JSON)

 Note: I will not cover how to write Postman tests, only how to use tests I have supplied you with.
 We will postpone writing Postman tests until we have covered basic Javascript in Programming II.

+**Recommended actions:**
+- Start building the backend for the frontend I made.
+See all the details in the document inside of the week 35 directory in the monorepo on Github.